KattaGowri/WiseChoice/README.md

 create table data(name varchar(30),email varchar(30),password varchar(50),PRIMARY KEY(name,email));
 commit;

-You have to change the username, Password in the DataBase_Manager.py file
+If you keep username as 'WiseChoice' and password as 'wisechoice@1', You have to change the username and Password in the DataBase_Manager.py file.

 Download all the modules mentioned in requirements.txt file.
 Use the following command:- pip install -r requirements.txt

 Save every file including the models and chromedriver in the same directory.
-You also need to have google chrome installed
+You also need to have google chrome installed.
+If you install the latest version of selenium, you wont be needing chromedriver.exe

 After completing everything, open terminal and loacte and move into that directory and run the below command :
       streamlit run login_signup.py

+or just run the launch.py file